 - Rice.
 Serve this dish with a side of white, brown, or cauliflower rice for a tasty chicken satay meal.

 - Vegetables.
-Pair these chicken skewers with a side of healthy Sauteed Carrots.
+Pair these chicken skewers with a side of healthy Sauteed Carrots or this Roasted Carrots recipe

 - Salad.
 Asian Cabbage Salad would be delicious with this chicken satay recipe.